AmadorNoguezLab/Zymo-Oxygen/README.md

 This repository contains the raw data used to generate the metabolomics data shown in Figures 2, 3, 6, 7, 8, S2, S3, S5, and S7 of Martien et al. 2019.

-The folders Alongside Proteomics, Alongside Transcriptomics, Alongside Extracellular, and For IDP/DMADP contain the raw data from four seperate iterations of the two-hour oxygen exposure time-course, as described in Materials and Methods subsection "Two-hour oxygen exposure time-course".
+The folders Alongside Proteomics, Alongside Transcriptomics, Alongside Extracellular, and For IDP/DMADP contain the raw data from four seperate iterations of the two-hour oxygen exposure timecourse, as described in Materials and Methods subsection "Two-hour oxygen exposure timecourse".
 Each folder contains:
 1) An excel file containing the growth curve for that iteration - suffix "growth_curve"
 2) A tab-delimited file containing chosen OD correction factors for each sample based on the growth curves - prefix "OD"
 3) A tab-delimited file with extracted signal intensites for each metabolite - suffix "metabolites"